coradite/google-analytics/doc/installation.md

 # Installation

-To install the Wid'op Google Analytics library, you will need [Composer](http://getcomposer.org).
+To install the Yii Google Analytics package, you will need [Composer](http://getcomposer.org).
 It's a PHP 5.3+ dependency manager which allows you to declare the dependent libraries your project needs and it will install & autoload them for you.